-Bring the outdoors inside with these free vintage inspired herb prints made to look like vintage seed packets.
+Bring the outdoors inside with these vintage inspired herb prints made to look like vintage seed packets.

 This vintaged herb seed packet art is an easy way to add a statement or gallery wall to any home.
 Add a cluster of all four to make a gallery wall or use just your favorite one or two in your home decor.

 When I was finally (in February) putting the Christmas decorations in our dining room away, I realized the double-sided tape I used to put the Christmas seed packet art printables in the frames did not come off the flower seed packet printables like I thought it would.

 But for this early spring decor I knew I wanted to do herb prints for my dining room.
 There is just something about fresh herbs that make me realize winter is gone.
 The fresh flavors, and bright colors, and beautiful aromas make me so happy.

 The pops of bright greens with a sprinkling of color are just right to make me super excited for it to stop snowing.
 And I cannot wait to get my fingers in the dirt and start planting my herbs.

 I bought these basic frames from Ikea, but the white mats just did not work with the vintagy brown look of the herb prints.
 So I pulled out those mats and gave them a quick spray with some black spray paint.

 It also got rid of the glare issue I was having whenever the lights were on or the sun was shining.
 I think I might go remove all my picture frame glass.
 I’m liking it so much better (and there’s less cleaning too).

-If you are ready to print your own vintage inspired herb prints, I am sharing all 4 of them in my subscriber library.
+If you are want to print your own vintage inspired herb prints, I am sharing all 4 of them for free in my subscriber library until 3/6/2019, then they will move to the shop.
 Click here to subscribe to my weekly newsletter and gain access to all the freebies.
 If you already have your password, click here to download them.